Will Arnett: Personal life

-Marriages and family
+Relationships and children

 Arnett has been married twice and has three children.
 He was married to Penelope Ann Miller for a brief period between 1994 and 1995.
 The two began dating in November 1994 and married a month later in December 1994.
 They divorced less than a month later in January 1995.

 Arnett began dating Amy Poehler in 2000, four years after their initial encounter in 1996 when he saw her in an Upright Citizens Brigade performance.
 Arnett and Poehler married on August 29, 2003, and have two sons together.
 Their first son was born on October 25, 2008, and their second son was born in August 2010.
-Arnett and Poehler separated amicably in September 2012.
+Arnett and Poehler separated in September 2012.
 In April 2014, Arnett filed for divorce, citing irreconcilable differences.
 Their divorce was finalized in July 2016.
-During their relationship, the two appeared together in four episodes of Arrested Development, one episode of Parks and Recreation, and the films Blades of Glory, Horton Hears a Who!, On Broadway, Spring Breakdown, Monsters vs. Aliens, and the Disney American English dubbing of The Secret World of Arrietty.

-Arnett began a relationship with socialite and businesswoman Alessandra Brawn in 2019.
-They have one son together.
-In September 2025, it was reported that the couple had separated the previous year, and that he was in a relationship with Carolyn Murphy.
+Arnett began a relationship with Alessandra Brawn in 2019.
+They have one son together, born in May 2020.
+They separated in late 2024.